 Whole-Body Dentistry incorporates the use of adjunct “alternative” treatment methods to balance the massive effects of dentistry, reduce symptoms, and create a favorable human environment for healing.
 One technology used to achieve these goals is Electro-Acupuncture According to Voll (EAV), is also sometimes called Electro-Dermal Screening (EDS).

 This amazing instrument will revolutionize the way that dentistry and medicine are practiced in the next century.

 Degenerative states cause cellular activity to slow and stagnate, making it more difficult for electrons to flow through the circuit.
 In such states a reading of less than 50 will be indicated.
 The most significant information from EAV testing occurs when the circuit has a high electron flow which then drops to a lower reading.
 This finding indicates that a circuit which was formerly capable of sustaining an electron flow is no longer able to do so.
 This reading suggests there is a disturbance in the circuit.

 Although used in Europe for medical diagnosis, EAV is still considered an investigational device in the United States.
 But that does not mean it cannot be employed as an aid to support the diagnosis.
-EAV is currently being explored by the FDA as a noninvasive diagnostic instrutment.
+EAV is currently being explored by the FDA as a noninvasive diagnostic instrument.
 EAV testing provides a phenomenal amount of information about the nature of what is happening in the body.
-It is an exceptional tool for helping to recognize which type of traditional diagnostic testing might be appropriate to confirm suspicions of what is occuring.
+It is an exceptional tool for helping to recognize which type of traditional diagnostic testing might be appropriate to confirm suspicions of what is occurring.